This post may contain affiliate links.

 There’s been a lot of buzz around the holidays and Thanksgiving dinner lately, but let’s not ignore the most important meal of the day…BREAKFAST.
 Ok, or brunch.
 I’ll leave the decision up to you!

 Because whether you’re having a Thanksgiving brunch, Christmas brunch, or just any ol’ weekday breakfast, you need this Pecan Pie Baked Oatmeal in your life.
-And you’re a pecan lover like me, you can also try these healthy mini pecan pies and these pecan pie bars.
+And you’re a pecan lover like me, you can also try these healthy mini pecan pies and these healthy pecan pie bars.

 This baked oatmeal is holiday-inspired because it’s a PECAN PIE baked oatmeal.
 So we’ve got pecans mixed inside the oats, and a candied maple pecan crumble topping.
 (Pro tip: make extra pecan topping so you can snack on it while prepping the recipe 😉 )